zenon70/rocketprogram.github.io/README.md

 - atmosphere of earth and aerodynamic drag, up to 202,000 km altitude. that's more than half-way to the moon. even gps and geostationary satellites experience aerodynamic drag.

-- atmosphere for other planets. the atmosphere for foreign planets is crudely simulated without considering temperature. and as for the gas giants, scientifically speaking, 1 bar of pressure is considered the surface of the gas giants, both for altitude measurements and planet radius measurements. however, 1 bar of pressure is by no means an actual surface. the galilean probe went 132km below the 1 bar pressure altitude before it lost contact. this simulation currently uses the 1 bar convention for radius and it is simulated as a hard surface, even though it definitely is not.
+- atmosphere for other planets. the atmosphere for all major foreign planets is crudely simulated without considering temperature or molecular composition. and as for the gas giants, scientifically speaking, 1 bar of pressure is considered the surface of the gas giants, both for altitude measurements and planet radius measurements. however, 1 bar of pressure is by no means an actual surface. the galilean probe went 132km below the 1 bar pressure altitude before it lost contact. this simulation currently uses the 1 bar convention for radius and it is simulated as a hard surface, even though it definitely is not.

+- the atmosphere of moon 606 is roughly simulated.

 - tidal locking is pseudo-simulated with a custom formula. libration in this program may be more than in real life. in real life, the moon has about a 7° maximum horizontal aka longitudinal libration.